AbhishekSharma-exe/My-C-Programs/README.md

 # My-C-Programs
-This contain some basic and useful C programs.Use Readme file for names of programs
+This contain some basic and useful C programs.Use Index file for names of programs